leckieje/fair_weather_cyclists/README.md

 ### The Test

-To address the question "Does weather impact Citi Bike ridership in New York City?" null and alternative hypothesizes were set along with an significance level.
-A Welch's t-test was chosen for the comparison becuase of the large samples sizes.
+To address the question "Does weather impact Citi Bike ridership in New York City?" null and alternative hypothesizes were set along with a significance level.
+A Welch's t-test was chosen for the comparison due to the sub-populations' large size.

   * <b>Ho:</b> Ridership is unaffected by weather conditions such as temperature, humidity, and rain
   * <b>Ha:</b> Ridership will decrease based on high measurements of temperature, humidity, and rain